Editorial • February 11, 2026

 2. Calm Nature Stories

 Stories set in forests, oceans, or starry skies naturally slow the mind.
+There's something almost meditative about the imagery itself.

 Examples:

-• A raindrop falling into the ocean
+• A raindrop falling gently into the ocean

-• Leaves preparing for autumn
+• Leaves preparing themselves for autumn

 3. Stories About Feelings